Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/06/chromium-based-edge-the-first-month.md

     - Chromium
     - Edge
     - 'Internet Explorer'
+description: Reviews the developer preview of Chromium-based Edge, highlighting its performance, compatibility, and potential to compete in the browser market.
 ---

 Full disclosure.
 I’m about to discuss Microsoft browsers and I’m a Microsoft MVP.
 More importantly, I’ve been using web browsers since before either Firefox or Chrome existed, and for ten years I haven’t used a Microsoft browser as my default.
 So, read on and let’s talk about browsers!